 Both Days/Full Program: This entire program is approved for 12.5 units of general CLE in California.

 Day 1: The day one session of this program is approved for 6.5 units of general CLE in California.

 Day 2: The day two session of this program is approved for 6.0 units of general CLE in California.

-CA Certified Legal Specialist: This entire program is approved for 12.5 units of Certified Legal Specialist CLE in California in Immigration & Nationality Law as follows:
+CA Certified Legal Specialist: This entire program is approved for 12.5 units of Self Study Certified Legal Specialist CLE in California in Immigration & Nationality Law (Expires: 10/04/2023):